engrit-illinois/Get-ADOUStructureObject/README.md

 ### -OutputFormat ["HumanReadable" | "XML"]
 Optional string from a set of predefined strings.
 The format of the output.
 Specifying `HumanReadable` outputs a simplified, custom format, designed for easy readability.
+See `output-example.txt` for an example.
 Specifying `XML` outputs valid XML, with custom markup tags.
+See `output-example.xml` for an example.
 Default is `HumanReadable`.
 Has no effect if `-OutputFilePath` is not specified.